1jeffreyli/1jeffreyli/README.md

 - 📚I'm currently an English Program in Korea (EPiK) English teacher in Daegu, South Korea.

-- 🌱 I’m currently going through the full-stack track on The Odin Project (TOP)
+- 🌱 I’m currently going through the full-stack track on The Odin Project (TOP).

 - 🍕I'm originally from Chicago and will be based in L.A.